What about the phrase "and that Pisseth against the wall"?

-Other Bible translations that agree with both the Hebrew and the King James Bible reading: "any that pisseth against the wall" are the Spanish Sagradas Escrituras of 1569, La Santa Biblia Version de Cipriano de Valera 1602 Revisada y Corregida 1865, the Reina Valera 1909 - "no tengo de dejar de todo lo que fuere suyo ni aun meante á la pared.", the 2010 Reina Valera Gómez - "no he de dejar ni a un meante a la pared, de todos los que le pertenecen.", Luther's German Bible of 1545 -"der an die Wand pisset, aus allem, das er hat!", the German Schlachter Bible of 2000 - "der an die Wand pisst!"
+Foreign language Bibles that correctly translate the literal Hebrew as "him that pisses against the wall" are the Spanish Sagradas Escrituras of 1569, La Santa Biblia Version de Cipriano de Valera 1602 Revisada y Corregida 1865, the Reina Valera 1909 - "no tengo de dejar de todo lo que fuere suyo ni aun meante á la pared.", the 2010 Reina Valera Gómez - "no he de dejar ni a UN MEANTE A LA PARED, de todos los que le pertenecen.", Luther's German Bible of 1545 -"der an die Wand pisset, aus allem, das er hat!", the German Schlachter Bible of 2000 - "der an die Wand pisst!"

 Young's so called "literal" version completely misses the mark and actually says: "THOSE SITTING ON A WALL"

-Those versions like the RSV, ESV, NASB, NIV, NKJV and Holman that read "against A MALE" are the ones that are not following the literal Hebrew reading.
+Those versions like the NKJV, RSV, ESV, NASB, NIV, and Holman that read "against A MALE" are the ones that are not following the literal Hebrew reading.
 The literal "any that pisseth against the wall" is what GOD wrote and inspired in His words.
 God knows perfectly well how to say "pisseth against the wall" and how to say "male", and He said "pisseth against the wall".
 Look it up for yourself.

 The Common English Bible of 2011 is another one of these latest critical text new Vatican Versions to come down the pike and it shows us in their own footnotes what these modern, uninspired versions are doing.
-It reads: 1 Samuel 25:22 Common English Bible (CEB)

-22 "May God deal harshly with me, David,[a] and worse still if I leave alive even one single male[b] belonging to him come morning!”
+22 "May God deal harshly with ME, David,[a] and worse still if I leave alive even ONE SINGLE MALE [b] belonging to him come morning!”

 1 Samuel 25:22 LXX; MT with David’s enemies